zsparal/api-documentation/source/reference/v2/subscriptions-api/update-subscription.rst

        .. type:: integer
           :required: false

      - Total number of charges for the subscription to complete.
-Can not be less than number of times that subscription has been charged
+Can not be less than number of times that subscription has been charged.

    * - ``startDate``

        .. type:: date
           :required: false

      - The start date of the subscription in ``YYYY-MM-DD`` format.
 This is the first day on which your customer will be charged.
-Should always be in the future
+Should always be in the future.

    * - ``description``